Muzaffargarh: Transportation

 Muzaffargarh has connections with other cities by several means of transportation.

 Road

 The town is linked to the rest of the district by paved roads that stretch for 983.69 km.
 Buses to Multan leave frequently, because of their close proximity to each other.
 There are also buses that travel to more distant destinations.
-The N-70 National Highway connects the city to the other parts of Pakistan.
-This highway allows for direct travel to Rawalpindi, Islamabad, Faisalabad, Karachi, Lahore, and Bahawalpur.
+The N-70 National Highway connects the city to other parts of Pakistan.
+This highway allows for direct travel to, Islamabad, Faisalabad, Karachi, Lahore, and Bahawalpur.

 Railways

-Muzaffargarh is connected by rail with all parts of Pakistan, as it lies on the branch track between Rawalpindi, Multan, Mianwali and Attock.
+Muzaffargarh is connected by rail with all parts of Pakistan, as it lies on the branch track between Multan, Mianwali, and Attock.
 The main Peshawar-Karachi railway line passes through Multan District.

-Power plants

-Muzaffargarh Nuclear Power Complex

-According to the Wall Street Journal, the Pakistan Atomic Energy Commission (PAEC) plans to install three nuclear reactors at Muzaffargarh.
-The Muzaffargarh Nuclear Power Complex will have a production capacity of 1100 megawatts.